juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 Click `OK` when prompted to download the data, and then click the `Download` button once the popup window says the file is complete.
 The downloaded file will be named `PEP_2015_PEPANNRES`.

 #### Transforming Census state population data
 As always, there are many possible ways to transform data to fit the needs of your project.
-In this case, we will be working in Excel.
-Unzip the `PEP_2015_PEPANNRES` file, and open up the CSV called `PEP_2015_PEPANNRES_with_ann.csv` in Excel.
+For this tutorial we will be working in Excel.
+Unzip the `PEP_2015_PEPANNRES` file, and open up the CSV called `PEP_2015_PEPANNRES_with_ann.csv`.

 We will be using [FIPS region codes](https://en.wikipedia.org/wiki/List_of_FIPS_region_codes_(S%E2%80%93U)#US:_United_States) to join the Natural Earth vector boundaries with the Census population data.